Australian parliament debates motion on rights abuses in China's Xinjiang | Politics

+In a statement, the Chinese embassy said, "We flatly reject the ridiculous and absurd rhetoric on Xinjiang by a handful of MPs in today's House session."
+It added, "Their allegations, based on disinformation and lies and out of political motive, were deliberately made to smear China."

-Andrews cited large-scale internment camps and accusations of forced labour among the reasons for the condemnation from the Dutch and Canadian parliaments, as well as Britain's upper house and U.S. Secretaries of State Mike Pompeo and Antony Blinken.
-Many have said, or questioned if, the ruling Chinese Communist Party's programme contravened the United Nations' genocide convention of 1948, he added.
+Andrews cited large-scale internment camps and accusations of forced labor among the reasons for the condemnation from the Dutch and Canadian parliaments, as well as Britain's upper house and U.S. Secretaries of State Mike Pompeo and Antony Blinken.
+Many have said, or questioned if, the ruling Chinese Communist Party's program contravened the United Nations' genocide convention of 1948, he added.

-Andrews' motion urges Australia to enforce laws against modern slavery and identify supply chains that use forced labour.
+Andrews' motion urges Australia to enforce laws against modern slavery and identify supply chains that use forced labor.
 It was not immediately clear when it would be put to a vote.
-A Labor MP said many of the 3,000 Uighurs in Australia lived in her electorate, and were desperate and anxious.
+A Labor MP said many of the 3,000 Uighurs in Australia lived in her electorate and were desperate and anxious.

 "Most Australian Uighurs know someone who has disappeared or not been heard of for many years," Anne Stanley, who represents Werriwa in western Sydney, told parliament.
 "Those here don't know whether they are alive or dead."